Bourassa Royal

-The Bourassa Royal or Le Royal de Bourassa is a Canadian ringette team in Canada's National Ringette League (NRL) which competes in the Eastern Conference in the White division.
+The Bourassa Royal or Le Royal de Bourassa (previously the BLL Nordiques, "Bourassa-Laval-Lanaudière") is a Canadian ringette team in Canada's National Ringette League (NRL) which competes in the Eastern Conference in the White division.
 Founded in 2004 and based in Quebec, the team recruits players from Bourassa-Laval-Lanaudière.
 The team has been inactive in the recent years of the NRL.

 From its inaugural season in 2004 until the 2011–12 season, the team was called the BLL Nordiques after which it became "Bourassa Royal".

 Team history

 The Bourassa Royal have played in the National Ringette League since its formation in 2004.
 For several years, the name of the team was BLL Nordiques.
 BLL is the acronym for Bourassa-Laval-Lanaudière area in Quebec.

 For the 2011-12 season, the BLL Nordiques team became renamed, Bourassa Royal (short for Le Royal de Bourassa).
 Reasons cited were recent changes in the BLL (Bourassa/Laval/Lanaudière) region.
 As a consequence, the BLL Nordiques were transferred to the local association of Bourassa, which was considered a move that would allow players to have better training opportunities.